szervoudakis/moviemania/README.md

 ## 🔍 PHP Architecture
 - **MovieModel** Handles all database interactions and queries, such as:
-   1)Fetching upcoming movies
+ 1. Fetching upcoming movies
-   2)Fetching top 250 movies
+ 2. Fetching top 250 movies
-   3)Inserting movie data from the API
+ 3. Inserting movie data from the API
-   4)Deleting movie data from the Movies content type
+ 4. Deleting movie data from the Movies content type

 - **FiltersForm** Implements AJAX-based filtering for the movie data.

 - **MoviesController**  Controls the movie data display and returns the data to the front-end.
 For example:
-   1)Loading the React app on the homepage (react_homepage template).
+  1. Loading the React app on the homepage (react_homepage template).
-   2)Fetching movies and rendering them on the movies page with the movies-page.html.twig template.
+  2. Fetching movies and rendering them on the movies page with the movies-page.html.twig template.

 - **MovieApiService**  Manages the API calls to fetch movie data from IMDb using RapidAPI.
 Dependency injection is used for configuration and API client setup.

 ## ⚛️ React Architecture
 The React app is progressively decoupled from Drupal and resides in the movie_mania_theme/react_app folder:
-    1)App Structure:
+   1. App Structure:
          ```
          react_app/src/App.js - The main entry point for the React app.
          react_app/src/pages/Home.js - Home page component.